Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Experiments

+\paragraph{Datasets} The evaluations are with four benchmarks that cover representative downstream capabilities: MMLU evaluates broad professional and academic knowledge \citep{hendrycks2020measuring}; GSM8K evaluates grade-school mathematical reasoning \citep{cobbe2021training}; and HumanEval and MBPP evaluate functional code generation \citep{chen2021evaluating,austin2021program}.
+For each benchmark, the data used for transfer are separated from benchmark evaluation.
+Specifically, we use an \emph{extract split} only for source-layer attribution and an \emph{align split} only for semantic alignment and knowledge transfer.
+The reported results are obtained using the evaluation protocol of each benchmark.

-\textbf{Models.} We conduct experiments with Llama 2 \citep{touvron2023llama} models, mainly chat versions instead of base versions for the better instruction-following ability.
-Besides, we employ LM variants to study the transfer from further-finetuned teacher models to a same student model, CodeLlama-13B-Python~\citep{rozière2024codellamaopenfoundation} and WizardCoder-13B-Python~\citep{luo2023wizardcoder}.
-They are finetuned on Llama-2-13B with massive code data for an enhanced coding performance.
+\paragraph{Models} We conduct experiments with Llama2 \citep{touvron2023llama} models, mainly chat versions instead of base versions for better instruction-following ability.
+Besides, we employ LM variants to study transfer from further-finetuned source models to the same target model, CodeLlama-13B-Python~\citep{rozière2024codellamaopenfoundation} and WizardCoder-13B-Python~\citep{luo2023wizardcoder}.
+They are finetuned on Llama2-13B with massive code data for enhanced coding performance.

-\textbf{Metrics.} For MMLU and GSM8K, we calculate \emph{accuracy} in zero-shot setting; and for HumanEval and MBPP, we calculate \emph{pass@1}.
+\paragraph{Metrics} For MMLU and GSM8K, we calculate \emph{accuracy} in the zero-shot setting; and for HumanEval and MBPP, we calculate \emph{pass@1}.
 Larger scores mean better performance.